17th June & 19th November 2026

 • Application control for high-risk user groups and privileged devices

-This is especially important in local government, where a single compromised endpoint can lead to lateral movement into shared systems, finance workflows or citizen data.
+This is especially important in organisations that manage sensitive financial, operational, or customer data, where a single compromised endpoint can lead to lateral movement into shared systems, financial workflows, or citizen data.

 Assuming endpoints will be ‘on the LAN’ is a mistake.
 Policies need to work reliably off-network: cloud-based management, tamper protection, and consistent updating without VPN dependency.
 Ensure your endpoint platform can isolate a device, collect forensic data, and roll out containment actions even when users are remote.